Showcase (Bill Anderson album)

 Showcase is a studio album by American country singer-songwriter Bill Anderson.
 It was released in November 1964 on Decca Records and was produced by Owen Bradley.
 The album was Anderson's third studio release as a recording artist and second to be released in 1964.
 It included two singles that became major hits on the Billboard country chart along with subsequent B-sides.

 Background and content

-Showcase was produced at the Columbia Recording Studio between 1963 and 1964.
-The venue itself was located in Nashville, Tennessee.
+Showcase was produced at the Columbia Recording Studios in Nashville, Tennessee between 1963 and 1964.
 All recording sessions were produced by Owen Bradley, whom Anderson had previously collaborated with on his two previous album releases.
 The album consisted of 12 tracks.
 Four of the album's tracks were composed entirely by Anderson.
 These songs were "Then and Only Then", "Cincinnati, Ohio" and "In Case You Ever Change Your Mind".
 Both "Then and Only Then" and "Cincinnati, Ohio" would later become country hits for Connie Smith.
 "Then and Only Then" would be featured on Smith's 1965 eponymous album while "Cincinnati, Ohio" was included on her 1967 album Connie Smith Sings Bill Anderson.